Bozu1206/SeizureGuard/README.md

 - **Course**: Lab on App Development for Tablets and Smartphones (EPFL)
 - **Authors**: Francesco Poluzzi, François Dumoncel

 ## Testing the Application

 This Android application aims to perform live AI-based epileptic seizure detection.

+> ![NOTE]
+> If you want use the app without giving personal informations, you can use our demo account.
+Just log in with the following credentials:
+> - email: demo@epfl.ch
+> - password: epfl

 ### Steps for Using the App
 1. Install the SeizureGuard app, accept all permissions, and create a profile.